What is a Payment Gateway?

 5. A payment gateway

-So wait, where does the processing gateway come into play in that seemingly simple process?
+So, wait, where does the processing gateway come into play in that seemingly simple process?

 Unfortunately, these five components aren’t always interconnected.
 If a direct API integration is unavailable, merchants will have to find a solution to link their POS system to their processor.
 That’s where the payments gateway comes in.
 In addition to that role as a connector, the payment gateway protects your customer’s sensitive information—names, addresses, credit card numbers—from prying eyes and protects you from astronomical fines that come with data breaches.